udacity/fend-office-hours/OOJS/Object-Oriented Basics/README.md

 console.log(student.school); //will log “UPenn”
 ```

-When we refer to a property that is defined and passed on from “person” to “student”, since that property is not found in “student”, we go up the chain and see if it’s found on “person”.
-If we find it in “person” then that’s the value we go for.
+When we refer to a property that is defined and passed on from `person` to `student`, since that property is not found in `student`, we go up the chain and see if it’s found on `person`.
+If we find it in `person` then that’s the value we go for.

 ```js
 console.log(student.p_name); //will log “John”
 ```

-When we look for “p_name”, on “student”, since we can’t find “p_name” on “student” we go up the chain and look for it in “person”, and since we find it there, and it’s set to “John”, that’s what will be printed out in the log.
+When we look for `p_name`, on `student`, since we can’t find `p_name` on `student` we go up the chain and look for it in `person`, and since we find it there, and it’s set to "John", that’s what will be printed out in the log.

 Note that if we change person, we change student as well.